-While in New Zealand, she qualified as a manipulative physiotherapist, with a special emphasis on manipulative techniques for the cervical spine and shoulder.
-Catherine maintains a special interest in treating and rehabilitating shoulder dysfunction.
+Catherine completed her junior training at Kings College Hospital in London before travelling to New Zealand to work in private practice.
+While in New Zealand, she qualified as a manipulative physiotherapist, with a special emphasis on treatment techniques for the cervical spine and shoulder.
+She maintains a special interest in treating and rehabilitating shoulder dysfunction.

+She then worked for 5 years in the NHS before moving into private practice.
 Catherine started Teme Physio in 2013, and now works full time in the clinic.

-Ben graduated from Kings College London in 2001 with a BSc Honours degree in Physiotherapy and subsequently completed a Masters degree in Sports Physiotherapy at the University of Bath in 2011.
+Ben graduated from Kings College University in 2001 with a BSc Honours degree in Physiotherapy and subsequently completed a Masters degree in Sports Physiotherapy at the University of Bath in 2011.
 In 2012 he qualified as a Certified Strength and Conditioning Specialist.

 Please call us on 07841 651005 for further information